In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Introduction

 \subsection{Contributions}

-In this article, we revisit one of the original motivations of~\cite{KKK00}, questioning the (in)existence of spanning trees in a temporal graph, defined as a subset of edges that forms a tree and whose labels (inherited from the original graph) preserve temporal connectivity.
-Since these structures are not universal, a natural question is how hard it is to decide whether a spanning tree exists in a given temporal graph.
+In this article, we revisit one of the motivations of~\cite{KKK02}, questioning the (in)existence of \TC spanning trees, defined as a spanning tree of the footprint whose labels (inherited from the original graph) preserve temporal connectivity.
+As these structures are not universal, a natural question is the difficulty of deciding whether a given \TC graph admits a \TC spanning tree.

-It is somewhat surprising that the answer to this question is still unknown more than two decades after the seminal work of Kempe \textit{et al.}~\cite{KKK00}.
-Our first result is to fill this gap by showing that deciding even such simple property is NP-complete.
-It is actually hard in both the strict and the non-strict setting, i.e., whether the labels along temporal paths must increase or only be non-decreasing.
-Interestingly, for many questions, these two settings turn out to be incomparable, which often creates some confusion in the temporal graph literature~\cite{CCS22}.
-Here, we unify both settings by showing that the problem is difficult in the class of \emph{proper} temporal graphs, where the distinction between strict and non-strict temporal paths vanishes.
-(We suggest to regard this type of reductions as a good practice, whenever it can be achieved, to make the results more general.)
+It is somewhat surprising that the answer to this question is still unknown more than two decades after the work of Kempe \textit{et al.}~\cite{KKK02}.
+Our first result is to fill this gap by showing that deciding this natural property is NP-complete.
+It is actually hard in both the strict and the non-strict setting.
+In general, these two settings are incomparable, which often creates some confusion in the temporal graph literature~\cite{CCS24}.
+Here, we show at once that the problem is \textsf{NP}-hard in both settings, using a reduction that rely on a \emph{proper} temporal graphs, where any two adjacent edges have different labels, thus the distinction between strict and non-strict temporal paths disappears.
+(We suggest to regard this type of reductions as a good practice, whenever it can be achieved, in order to obtain unified results.)

-Motivated by this negative result and the others mentioned above, we investigate new ways to relax spanning trees in temporal graphs.
-Spanning trees are not just optimal in size; they also guarantee that any two vertices can reach each other using the same underlying path, a pretty uncommon feature in temporal reachability.
-Relaxing trees in this direction, we investigate the concept of a bidirectional spanner (\emph{bi-spanner}), i.e., one that preserves at least one bidirectional path among every pair of vertices when such paths exist.
+Next, we investigate how the concept of a \TC spanning tree could be relaxed. \TC spanning trees are not just minimum-size spanners; they also guarantee that any two vertices can reach each other using the same underlying path in both directions, a convenient feature in network routing.
+Relaxing trees in this direction, we investigate the concept of bidirectional connectivity, where every two nodes can reach each other through at least one temporal path that uses the same underlying path in both direction, and the associated concept of bidirectional spanner (or \emph{bi-spanner}), that consists of a temporal spanner preserving this property.